-Account Minimums and Requirements: In general, we do not require a minimum dollar amount to open and maintain an advisory account; however, we have the right to terminate your account if it falls below a minimum size which, in our sole opinion, is too small to manage effectively.
+Account Minimums and Requirements: In general, we require a minimum relationship size of 1,000,000 to open and maintain an advisory account; however, this minimum requirement may be waived in certain circumstances at our sole discretion.

-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 and Appendix 1 Brochures Items 4 and 5 by clicking this link https://adviserinfo.sec.gov/firm/brochure/273035.
+Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 and Form ADV Part 2 Appendix 1 Brochures Items 4 and 5 by clicking this link https://adviserinfo.sec.gov/firm/brochure/305758.

-- .
-Given my financial situation, should I choose an investment advisory service?
-Why or Why Not? - How will you choose investments to recommend to me? - · What is your relevant experience, including your licenses, education and other qualifications? - · What do these qualifications mean?
+- Given my financial situation, should I choose an investment advisory service?
+Why or Why Not? - · How will you choose investments to recommend to me? - What is your relevant experience, including your licenses, education and other qualifications? - What do these qualifications mean?